2021 Double-blind FAQ

 Q: Do you really think blinding actually works?
 I suspect reviewers can often guess who the authors are anyway.

-Q: Couldn’t blind submission create an injustice where a paper is inappropriately rejected based upon supposedly-prior work which was actually by the same authors and not previously published?
+Q: Couldn’t blind submission create an injustice where a paper is inappropriately rejected based upon supposedly-prior work that was actually by the same authors and not previously published?

 A: We have heard of this happening, and this is indeed a serious issue.
 For this conference, author names are revealed to reviewers after they have submitted their review.
 Therefore, a reviewer can correct their review if they indeed have penalized the authors inappropriately.
 Unblinding prior to the PC meeting also avoids abuses in which committee members end up advancing the cause of a paper with which they have a conflict.